 Individuals must have a complete Wagner-Peyser application before services from the Self-Service/Registered Individual Only customer group may be entered into WorkInTexas.com.

-Individuals must be enrolled as participants in the Wagner-Peyser program before services from the Wagner-Peyser or JVSG customer groups may be entered into WorkInTexas.com.
+Staff members must enroll individuals as participants in the Wagner-Peyser program before services from the Wagner-Peyser or JVSG customer groups may be entered into WorkInTexas.com.

 NLF: Managing individuals in WorkInTexas.com is a two-part process.
 The first part relates to registration and the Wagner-Peyser application.
-The second part of the process describes when and how individuals are enrolled as participants in the Wagner-Peyser program by Workforce Solutions Office staff.
+The second part of the process describes when and how staff members enroll individuals as participants in the Wagner-Peyser program.

 Wagner-Peyser Application

-NLF: Boards must be aware that a Wagner-Peyser application is not started until the individual reaches the seventh page in the registration page flow in WorkInTexas.com.
-An individual must get past the following registration pages before the registration will begin building the Wagner-Peyser application:
+NLF: Boards must be aware that a Wagner-Peyser application is not started until the registration process is complete.

-First page: acknowledgment of the Equal Opportunity and Non-Discrimination Notice

-Second page: acknowledgment of the Privacy Agreement

-Third page: provision of first, middle, and last name; Social Security number and unemployment claim PIN (if applicable); and a residential ZIP code

-Fourth page: provision of login information that includes username, password, selection of security questions, and provision of security answers

-Fifth page: provision of residential address, mailing address, contact information, and demographic information

-Sixth page: system confirmation of the username (At this time, the individual may choose to continue with registration or return and complete registration later.)

-On the seventh page of the individual’s registration page flow, a progress bar appears at the top of the page.
-The progress bar describes the content of the next seven pages and tells the individual how much progress has been made toward completing registration.
-The information provided during this stage of registration is also used to create the Wagner-Peyser application for the individual.
-The remaining seven pages of registration include education, veteran, employment, farmworker, demographic, additional background, and public assistance (or support) information.

 NLF: The status of the Wagner-Peyser application is displayed on the Programs page, which is found in the Case Management Profile section of the Staff Profiles menu tree.
 The individual’s progress toward completing registration and the Wagner-Peyser application in WorkInTexas.com is reflected in the Wagner-Peyser application status, described as follows: